-Don’t get us wrong, we very happily grew up with four true seasons, and will always welcome summer with open arms.
-When it comes to claiming our homebase, we are city girls, through and through.
+Don’t get us wrong!
+We very happily grew up with four true seasons.
+We will ALWAYS welcome summer with open arms.
+And when it comes to claiming our homebase, we are city girls, through and through.
 But there’s just something about wide open spaces, and we will always have a soft spot for cozy alpine escapes, ideally full of red wine.

 This is why, when InvitedHome reached out to us about their portfolio of luxury properties in beautiful destinations, we didn’t have to browse long before settling on a ski weekend in Colorado.
 Sure, their ocean-view condos in Maui are stunning, and we’d never say no to these places in Santa Barbara (like, can we live in any of these full-time?!), but when they suggested a long weekend in Breckenridge at their Columbine Rock Lodge, we were an immediate yes.